sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter4.md

 *** =xp1: 20

 *** =instructions1
-Get the release year count of films released in each year.
+Get the release year and count of films released in each year.
 *** =solution1
 ```{sql}
 SELECT release_year, COUNT(*)